Skip to main content

 ?
 Choose a connector for 'aws-s3-conn (bucket-s3-cloudfront-conn)': demo-app-s3-conn (local)

-When you have multiple options for this question, it implies that you can use the Connection Interface available in the Workspace to create the infrastructure related to that specific connector.
+If you see multiple options for the connector, you can choose which Connection Interface in the Workspace to use for that infrastructure.

-When you apply a Plugin in an Infrastructure project, the stk.yaml file will register the Plugins.
+When you apply a Plugin, the stk.yaml file will be updated with the Plugins used in the project.

 stk deploy app -v app-version -e environment-name -w

-- Get the URL in your AWS’s bucket to see the following page:
+• Use the URL from your AWS bucket to see your HTML page:

-Check your application’s infrastructure deployment information on the StackSpot Portal.
+Check your application's infrastructure deployment details in the StackSpot Portal.

-You created an Application and deployed it infrastructure with StackSpot.
+Congratulations!
+You have created an Application and deployed its infrastructure using StackSpot.